27th Vanier Cup: Mount Allison

 Unlike Wilfrid Laurier, the Mount Allison Mounties began the 1991 season with low expectations.
 In 1989, 2 years prior to their Vanier Cup appearance, the team went 0–7, their first winless season since their 1978 campaign, being outscored in points, 316–96.
 In 1990, the Mounties had a bounce-back season, winning 5 contests in 6 games, tying themselves with the Saint Mary's Huskies for first place in the conference.
 They both play a tiebreaker to determine the conference seeding, with the Huskies defeating the Mounties 55–17.
 This win secured the Huskies first place seeding of the AUAA.
 The following week, the two teams played each other for the AUAA conference championship game, with the Huskies defeating the Mounties, yet again, by a score of 43–8, ending Mount Allison's season.

 Mounties players and coaches entered the off-season hoping to improve upon their season the year before, and were voted the No. 10 team in the country in the annual CIAU preseason poll.
 After a 9–0 season-opening loss versus the Acadia Axemen, the Mounties went on to win five games in a row, including the team's 100th career win following a game against St. Francis Xavier 49–15 where they clinched a playoff berth in the AUAA championship game.
-On November 2nd, the Mounties defeated Saint Mary's, 24–21, clinching the #1 seed of the AUAA.
+On November 2, the Mounties defeated Saint Mary's, 24–21, clinching the #1 seed of the AUAA.
 In the playoffs, Mount Allison upset both 1990 Vanier Cup finalists, Saint Mary's, 25–24, in the AUAA championship and Saskatchewan in the CIAU Semifinals to advance to the Vanier Cup championship game.

 Game summary

 The Rogers Centre (then SkyDome), home of the 1991 Vanier Cup, as seen illuminated during the night in 2008.

 The 1991 Vanier Cup kicked off at 3 p.m.
 EST on November 30, 1991, at the SkyDome, in Toronto.
 A crowd of 30,191 people attended the game in person, and was estimated to have over 600 thousand people watched the game's television broadcast on TSN.
 Michael Landsberg, Jamie Bone, Leif Pettersen, guest Larry Haylor, and Gord Miller were the television commentators for the event.
 The pregame national anthem was performed by Lewis Orr, a former University of New Brunswick player, and a choir from Lester B. Pearson High School.
 Doug Rideout was the referee and performed the ceremonial pre-game coin toss to determine first possession of the ball.
 Mount Allison won the coin toss and elected to receive.
-Wilfrid Laurier kick off to the Mounties to begin the game.
+Wilfrid Laurier kicked off to the Mounties to begin the game.